Submultiplicative norms and filtrations on section rings: Preliminaries

 From (\ref{eq_cal_hn_comp2}) and (\ref{eq_cal_hn_comp0}), we conclude that $ d_{+ \infty}(N_{H, \mathcal{F}}^{\perp, t}, N_{H, \mathcal{F}}^t) \leq \log \dim V $.
 To finish the proof, it is only left to use the following trivial bound $ d_{+ \infty}(N_{V, \mathcal{F}}^t, N_{H, \mathcal{F}}^t) \leq d_{+ \infty}(N_H, N_V) $. \end{proof}

-Let us remark that the first construction of the ray seems to be more stable than the second one.
-In particular, it is monotonic with respect to the initial norm and the filtration.
-More importantly, as we shall see in Section \ref{sect_gr_jm}, when both rays of norms are defined on an algebra (instead of a vector space), the first ray preserves submultiplicativity.
-The second one doesn't seem to be.
+While Lemma \ref{lem_two_norms_comp0} says that the two rays are very close, the first construction of the ray is very often easier to work with.
+In particular, it is trivial that the first construction is monotonic with respect to the initial norm and the filtration (for the second construction, it is also true but it is a non-trivial statement, cf. \cite[Proposition 4.12]{FinTits}).
+More importantly, as we shall see in Section \ref{sect_gr_jm}, when both rays of norms are defined on a graded algebra (instead of a vector space), the first ray preserves submultiplicativity.
+For the second ray, the analogous result is not quite clear; moreover, it is not so trivial to construct a Hermitian submultiplicative norm to initiate the ray.